Star Wars: The Clone Wars (video game): Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews", according to the review aggregation website Metacritic.
+It holds aggregate scores of 73 out of 100, 72 out of 100 and 71 out of 100 for the GameCube, PlayStation 2, and Xbox, respectively.

 In Japan, where the GameCube version was ported and published by Electronic Arts on March 20, 2003, Famitsu gave it a score of 27 out of 40.

+The game sold 3.1 million units worldwide.